SIMBAChain/SimbaTS/tests/README.md

 And that's all you need for setup!

 ## Running Tests
 You'll see references to "setup"/"with_setup" in these tests.
-These commands do not currently do anything, because we aren't manipulating simba.json or other files that need to be set/unset before and after tests.
+These commands do not currently do anything, because we aren't manipulating files that need to be set/unset before and after tests.
 However, references to the functions remain here, in case we do want to implement setup and teardown in the future.

 For the actual scripts / commands to run, you can read through package.json, under "scripts".
 To run any given test, from the root of this project, run from the terminal: